apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/single_node.md

   - [KubeBlocks OpsRequest](../configure_ops_request.md)
   - [Restarting overview](Overview.md)

-## Restart a single-node cluster
+## Create a single-node cluster for demo

-This guide shows how to deploy a single-node `WeSQL` cluster and then restart it.

-### Deploy a single-node cluster

 _Steps_:
-1. Deploy a single-node cluster.
-Below is the YAML file of the single-node cluster:
+1. Prepare a YAML file for a single-node cluster.
+Below is the YAML file of the single-node cluster.
+You can find this demo file in `kubeblocks/example/dbaas`.

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1